jkpcodes/SimpleTradingApp/README.md

 - `appsettings.json` - Default settings
 - `appsettings.Development.json` - Development environment
 - User Secrets - Sensitive data (database credentials)

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add/update tests
-5. Ensure all tests pass
-6. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

 ## 🚨 Important Notes